 Initially the ORI funded research on microbial and dynamic geological/geochemical processes and the nature of deep-sea fauna at oceanic spreading centers.
 Technology and instrument development that facilitates such studies are an integral part of the ORI.

-Tim Shank is a deep-sea biologist and a tenured associate scientist in the Biology Department.
-He is known for his research on the ecology and evolution of fauna in deep-ocean hydrothermal, seamount, canyon and deepest trenchsystems.
-He is internationally recognized for his research into the ecological and evolutionary factors that affect the evolution of diverse deep-sea species.
-He has conducted more than 55 scientific expeditions in the Arctic, Atlantic, Pacific, and Indian Oceans, and has completed more than 50 dives in Alvin, and more than 100 dives with autonomous underwater and remotely-operated vehicles, including the first use of a hybrid ROV (Nereus) in the oceans deepest trenches.
-He is the author or co-author of more than 100 scientific papers.
-He was recently appointed Chief Scientist of NOAA’s Ocean Exploration and Research Program and has served on numerous scientific panels and national and international committees, leading to research, conservation and management guidelines for seamount and chemosynthetic ecosystems, oil spill response efforts, international initiatives, and setting international priorities for deep-ocean exploration and research.
+Timothy Shank is a deep-sea biologist, associate scientist in the Biology Department and the Director of the Ocean Exploration Institute at the Woods Hole Oceanographic Institution.
+He is known for his research on the ecology and evolution of fauna in deep-ocean hydrothermal, seamount, canyon and deep trench systems.
+He combines multiple molecular genetic approaches and ecological field studies to understand the conditions and adaptations that allow various species to migrate, evolve, and thrive in deep-sea habitats, including chemosynthetic, seamount and cold-water coral ecosystems.
+He is internationally recognized for his research into the ecological and evolutionary factors that affect the temporal changes in benthic community structure and the evolution of diverse deep-sea species groups.
+He has pioneered the use of telepresence technology for the advancement of ocean exploration and research.
+He has conducted more than 58 scientific expeditionsin the Arctic, Atlantic, Pacific, and Indian Oceans, and has completed more than 50 dives in Alvin, and more than 100 dives with autonomous underwater and remotely-operated vehicles, including the first use of a hybrid ROV (Nereus) in the ocean’s deepest trenches.
+He is the author or co-author of more than 100 scientific papers, and recently the award winning best-selling book “Discovering the Deep”.
+He has served on numerous scientific panels and national and international committees, leading to research, conservation and management guidelines for seamount and chemosynthetic ecosystems, oil spill response efforts, international initiatives, and setting international priorities for deep-ocean exploration and research.